rdenise/biorxiv_search/README.md

 mamba create -n biorxiv -c conda-forge python=3.14 requests polars rich-click
 ```

-the name of the environment here was set to `biorxiv` and to activate the environment:
+The name of the environment here was set to `biorxiv`, so if you want to use it, you need to activate the environment:

 ```bash
 mamba activate biorxiv